- Code of Conduct

 - use of school phone

 At Montclaire, we have implemented PBIS (Positive Behavioral Interventions & Support).
 PBIS is a framework to promote and maximize academic achievement and behavioral competence.
 It is a school-wide strategy for helping all students achieve important social and learning goals.
 We know that when good behavior and good teaching come together, our students will excel in their learning.
 As part of the PBIS framework, we have established clear rules for the behaviors we expect in all areas of our school.
 We will explicitly teach these expectations to the students and reteach throughout the school year.
 Our staff will verbally acknowledge students’ appropriate behaviors.
-For more information about PBIS, please see the Montclaire PBIS Handbook.
+For more information about PBIS, please see the Montclaire PBIS Comprehensive Plan.

 Fifth grade students patrol the playground at recess and lunch to look for good behavior from students that adults may not otherwise see.
 They reward students with Cornerstone Compliments that get to go home.
 The fifth graders also pair up with one grade level per month and do buddy activities that correlate with the Cornerstone lessons that the students receive every month.